 The twelve sons' bellies roar behind me, their starving stomachs calling for my burning flesh.
 The corpse mother stares at a bright yellow dress.
+Late, late, late.

 The man is talking again.
 He points to dozens, hundreds, thousands of price tags and the zeroes make me dizzy.
 The back of my neck is melting.